Caswell Hill, Saskatoon: Government and politics

 Caswell Hill exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is mostly within the constituency of Saskatoon Centre.
-It is currently represented by David Forbes of the Saskatchewan New Democratic Party, first elected in 2001.
+It is currently represented by Betty Nippi-Albright of the Saskatchewan New Democratic Party, first elected in 2020.
 The northern tip of the neighbourhood northeast of 32nd Street and Avenue I lies within the constituency of Saskatoon Westview.

 In Saskatoon's non-partisan municipal politics, King George lies within ward 2.
 It is currently represented by Hilary Gough, first elected in 2016.